For Teams

 The best RevOps wedge is often narrower than “all revenue operations”

-A founder rarely needs to solve all RevOps pain at once.
+A builder rarely needs to solve all RevOps pain at once.
 The stronger opportunity is usually a narrower wedge inside reporting, attribution, lead routing, forecasting, or CRM workflow hygiene.

 Research should keep reducing scope until the buyer, workflow, and ROI story are sharp enough to test.